CATEGORIES OF MEMBERSHIP

 (a) On the recommendation of the Board and given exceptional contribution and commitment over a lengthy period, Honorary Members may be elected at the Annual General Meeting of the Club provided such nomination has been included in the notice calling the meeting.

-(b) A nomination may include a member who has reached the age of 80 by the beginning of the Club year; has been a continuous member for at least 50 years; and has made an exceptional contribution and commitment to the Club over a lengthy period.
+(b) A nomination may include a Member who has reached the age of 80 by the beginning of the Club’s financial year; has been a continuous Member for at least 50 years; and has made an exceptional contribution and commitment to the Club over a lengthy period.

-(c) Those members so elected will be entitled to the privilege of being a Full 7 Day Member without any further subscription payment.
+(c) Those Members so elected will be entitled to the privilege of being able to play unlimited golf without any further subscription payment.

 (d) All Honorary Members will remain liable for any levy payments, union fees, locker fees etc